asfluido/olinuxino/README.md

    directory, and, if you are as paranoid as me, do a `make clean && make`.
 As a result, you will have an executable called `fexc`, and two links to it, called `fex2bin` and `bin2fex`
-1. Pick your preferred `script.bin`, copy it to that directory, and
+1. Pick your preferred `script.bin`, copy it to that directory, call it `oldscript.bin` and run:
-   run:
-		./bin2fex script.bin script.fex
+	   `./bin2fex oldscript.bin > oldscript.fex	`
 1. Edit the resulting `script.fex` file:
    1. Comment out this block:
 	 ```